jyanivaddi/ERA_V1/session_13/README.md

 | Test Object Accuracy    | 72.71 %    |
 | Mean Average Precision (MAP)     | 46 % |

+In this model, we train the model with only a single resolution (416 x 416).
+We can expect improved performance if we include multiple resolutions to the model training.

 ## Code Links
 * The entire source code for YOLO model can be found [here](https://github.com/jyanivaddi/dl_hub/tree/main/YOLO_V3).
 This is provided as part of the class notes in session 13 of the ERA V1 course (Thanks Rohan! :smile: )